 A case in point is Dr. Howard Luks.
 A New York based orthopedic surgeon, Dr. Luks has been called a pioneer in healthcare social media, as well as one of its top 100 influencers.
 In an August 3, 2013, article in Modern Healthcare, Dr. Luks spoke about how he posts educational tweets and health advice, writes articles and shares videos of him discussing common orthopedic injuries.
 He said, “A Web presence humanizes our existence.
 Not a day goes by that I don’t hear from my patients, ‘You’re exactly like you were in your videos.’”

 Promote Health and Wellness

 Population health, preventive medicine and managing chronic disease are the main tenants of holding people more accountable for their health in this new era of medicine.
-One of the best way to create community around health is through social media, about topics that are of interest to your population.
+One of the best ways to create community around health is through social media, about topics that are of interest to your population.
 As Paul Matsen, chief marketing and communications officer at Cleveland Clinic told HealthLeaders Media, “Social media gives us an opportunity to be a meaningful, helpful part of our people’s everyday lives when they aren’t sick or don’t need our services.”

 Talk About Patient Satisfaction

 Customer experience is among the top priorities for businesses large and small, and in hospitals the patient experience is tops among critical measures in healthcare alongside quality, health outcomes and patient safety.
 As patients are being asked to be more of a stakeholder and accountable for their own care, so too are providers being held accountable for a patient’s overall satisfaction with that care.
 Just because you are down the block, doesn’t mean you are the provider of choice by default.
 Patients want quality, value and personal care, and they are increasingly turning to social media to make decisions about their healthcare.